containers/podman/docs/source/markdown/podman-pod-prune.1.md

 Force removal of all running pods and their containers.
 The default is false.

 ## EXAMPLES

-Remove all stopped pods and their containers from local storage
+Remove all stopped pods and their containers from local storage.
 ```
 $ sudo podman pod prune
 22b8813332948064b6566370088c5e0230eeaf15a58b1c5646859fd9fc364fe7